Modern Arabic literature: Social themes

 Social themes along with reformations in the field of poetry were not greatly affected despite the attempts some poets such as Khalil Mutran (1872–1949) to inflict some changes on the genre.
 Other attempts were made by Jamil Sidqi al-Zahawi (1863–1936) and al-Rasafi (1875–1954) in Iraq, though with little or no implications.
 This can be due to the fact that poetry in Iraq did not suffer the same decline as it did in Egypt and the Levant, which were under unstable political circumstances.

 After the war, modern Arabic literature changed dramatically.
 Topics such as modernity and social change, and people's interests and doubts, all became the center of the new themes of literature.
 The first to have undertaken this change are the disciples of Mohammad Abduh, who were advocates of liberated and innovative thought.
 These students eventually governed Al-Jarida (The Newspaper) and Al-Siyasa (The Politics), two newspapers which were jointly edited by Lutfy Asyyed and Muhammad Husayn Haykal.
 These newspapers also proliferated the new literary genres of novels, stories, articles and plays.
 One of the first successful realizations of these genres was Haykal's novel Zaynab (1914) which demonstrated the difficulty of wielding Arabic rhetoric in writing the social novel.
 Mohammad Taymour (died 1921) tried to overcome these difficulties with his novel Ma taraho al-Oyon (What the eyes see), a task that was supported by his brother's (Mahmoud Taymour) efforts.
 Many others including Issa Obeid, Shahata Obeid, and Taher Lasheen contributed to the novel, yet were never able to reach the elevated stylistic and linguistic abilities of the Taymour brothers in their portrayal of a realistic and vivid life.

+Arabic exile literature

+Since the 1990s, Arabic exile literature (adab al-manfa) in Europe and elsewhere has increasingly become a literature written from the perspective of refugees, asylum seekers, undocumented migrants and others, who are situated outside normatively defined citizenship.
+In her book Arabic Exile Literature in Europe, Johanna Sellman, assistant professor of Arabic Literature at Ohio State University, analysed the changing aesthetic and political dimensions of Arabic exile literature and demonstrated how frameworks such as East-West cultural encounters, political commitment and modernist understandings of exile – which were dominant in 20th-century Arabic exile literature – have been giving way to writing that explores the dynamics of forced migration and the liminal spaces of borders and borderlands.